charlie thomas broadcaster documentary maker author headshot

 charlie thomas broadcaster documentary maker author the ashes 2005

-Charlie had been Sky’s cricket reporter for much of the 90s, so when he became a presenter at Sky News he was their go-to man whenever there was a big cricket story.
-And they didn’t come any bigger than the Ashes of 2005.
-By the time it reached its climax in September it was already being called the Greatest Series Ever.
+I still got to cover cricket, though, notably the climax of the Ashes of 2005.
 England’s long-suffering cricket followers had become used to defeats by the all-conquering Australians, but now their team was heading into the Fifth Test 2-1 up and needing only a draw to win the Ashes for the first time in more than 18 years.
-Over the course of the next five days, Charlie anchored Sky News’ coverage live from the Oval, witnessing every nailbiting twist as south London, and indeed the entire country, went cricket mad.
+Over the course of the next five days, I anchored Sky News’ coverage live from the Oval, witnessing every nail-biting twist as south London, and indeed the entire country, went cricket mad.

 2012 Olympics - Jessica Ennis